gustofied/P2Engine/README.md

 So, what’s next for P2Engine?

 A first big win is to **close the learning loop.** Use the stored trajectories and evaluator rewards to optimize system prompts, routing, tools, and model choices.
-The iniial focus will be "System Prompt Learning" where the goal will be to improve the “program around the model” (prompts, tool availability, temperatures, routing) instead of retraining weights.
+The initial focus will be "System Prompt Learning" where the goal will be to improve the “program around the model” (prompts, tool availability, temperatures, routing) instead of retraining weights.
 And I do think this type of learning that fits nicely with P2Engine, and is not a long way away to achieve.
 We need to first firm up the rollout module, evaluator, and rewards, fix a few internals, then already we can start experimenting with this learning loop.

 In the system prompt learning loop, the router/root agent gives several sub-agents the same task with different configs, scores their steps/outputs, and propagates the best strategy (prompt text, tool allowlist, model, temperature) to weaker variants.
 Updates can be applied per-step, at checkpoints, or at the end of the trajectory.
 We treat each system prompt as a configuration to optimize.
 It learns which of the prompts models to adjust what works which approaches worked etc. So as Karpathy says its about figuring out which approach for an agent is the best, and that is often steered by the system prompt itself not the weights.